Swedish gluten-free crackers

 Mix all dry ingredients lightly together before stirring in the boiling water and oil.
 Then, divide into two or three parts.
-Spread the 'dough' onto one oven tray covered with baking paper; roll it thin by placing an additional sheet of baking paper on top - you'll find that rolling as thin as possible without too much effort works well!
+Spread the 'dough' onto one oven tray covered with baking paper; using a rolling pin, roll it thin by placing an additional sheet of baking paper on top - you'll find that rolling out quite thin works well without too much effort (see photo)!
+For clean sides, I usually cut around the edges and put the left-over paste back in the middle before a final roll.
+You can score lines with a knife or bake whole and break off pieces, country-style.

 Cool and keep dry; they will stay crisp for several weeks.
 Enjoy with smoked salmon, cheese or whatever you fancy!

-One 25 gm cracker (fairly large) has 2 net carbs or just 1, if you don't add in the quinoa flakes.
+Carb load: One 25 gm cracker (fairly large) has 2 net carbs or less, if you don't add in the quinoa flakes.

-Yes: a word on digestion.
+Digestion: Yes, a word on digestion.
 In small quantities, you should have no problems but some people (particularly those used to a diet rich in processed foods and breads), may well experience rumbling tummies and even minor discomfort.
+This is particularly so if you add the fibre-rich psyllium husk.

 It's well worth trying this alternative if that's the case and use the quinoa or rice flakes in this version - it is still very low-carb compared to wheat or rye based crackers.